-An inquest, extending over three days, has been held at Rugeley, and has revealed a frightful story of systematic poisoning.
-The inquiry had reference to the death of Mr. John Parsons Cook, and it has terminated in the arrest of Mr. Palmer, a medical man, who had attended the deceased.
+AN inquest, extending over three days, has been held at Rugeley, and has revealed a frightful story of systematic poisoning.
+The inquiry had reference to the death of Mr. John Parsons Cook, and it has ter-minated in the arrest of Mr. Palmer, a medical man, who had attended the deceased.

-Mr. Cook was a gentleman of independent property, of about eight-and-twenty years of age, and largely interested in horse-racing transactions.
+Mr. Cook was a gentleman of independent pro-perty, of about eight-and-twenty years of age, and largely interested in horse-racing transactions.
 Mr. Palmer was a friend of his, and they frequently joined in bets.
 Both attended the Shrewsbury races about the middle of last November; and on Tuesday, the 13th, a horse called Polestar, belonging to Mr. Cook, ran and won.
 Mr. Cook was excited at this, but not so as to require medical treatment.
 He and some friends, after the result, drove down from the racecourse to the Raven Hotel, where they dined; and Mr. Palmer was of the party.
 After dinner, while they were all in Mr. Cook's sitting-room, Mr. Fisher, a friend of Mr. Cook's, entered the room, and sat down, though to some extent deterred by an expression on the face of Mr. Palmer, which seemed to indicate dissatisfaction at his presence.
 However, he remained.
 The party were drinking grog.
-Mr. Cook's glass was full, and he said to Mr. Palmer, "Palmer, the night.
-Mr. Palmer and Mr. Bamford agreed that you'll have some more grog?"
-Mr. Palmer replied, the morphine pills should be repeated, the former
+Mr. Cook's glass was full, and he said to Mr. Palmer, "Palmer, you'll have some more grog?"
+Mr. Palmer replied, against Mr. Palmer, and a warrant was made out, committing him to the county gaol.